Amund-Ring/ACIM-Workbook-Showcase/README.md

 - **Push Notifications**: Custom notifications using third-party services to send reminders.
 - **Custom Design**: Built custom UI elements to enhance user experience, ensuring responsiveness and accessibility.
 - **AsyncStorage**: Local data storage to save lesson progress and user settings.
+- **In-App Purchases**: Subscription model implemented using RevenueCat to manage monthly and yearly subscriptions, giving users full access to all lessons.

 ---